 If your doctor discovers you have CLL, tests will be done to see how much the cancer has spread.
 This is called staging.

 Tests that look at changes in DNA inside the cancer cells may also be done.
-Results from these tests can from staging tests help your doctor determine your treatment.
+Results from these tests and from staging tests help your doctor determine your treatment.

 If you have early stage CLL, your doctor will monitor you closely.
 Usually, no medicines or other treatment is given for early-stage CLL, unless you have: